jdegrand/homebridge-sengled/README.md

 # Installation

 1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-sengled-bulbs`
+2. Install this plugin using: `npm install -g homebridge-sengleds`
 3. Update your configuration file.
 See below for a sample.

 # Configuration